Redei reciprocity, governing fields, and negative Pell: Discovering Redei reciprocity

-\emph{when properly defined}, is invariant under all permutations of the arguments.
-In R\'edei's own definition, $[-1,2,p]$ does not exist, and $[p,2,-1]$ equals 1 for all $p$.
-Our adapted definition in the next section introduces a notion of \emph{minimal ramification} for extensions $K\subset F$ as in \eqref{eqn:F4}, correcting the definition found in \cite{Corsman}. \end{example}
+In R\'edei's own definition, $[-1,2,p]$ does not exist, and $[p,2,-1]$ is trivial for all~$p$.
+Our definition in the next section introduces a notion of \emph{minimal ramification} for extensions $K\subset F$ as in \eqref{eqn:F4}, correcting the definition found in \cite{Corsman}.